szymongretka/School-managment-app/README.md

 # School managment app
 ## Helps in creating settlements for schools and parents

-In order to run app fast, you need docker installed on your machine.
-In project directory run:
+In order to run app fast, you need to have docker installed on your machine.
+In project directory run following command:

 ```sh
 docker compose up